 Our Daily Life in Santa Luzia

 Here we lived like locals.
 Shopping at the nearest Aldi and Lidl supermarkets, both a pleasant 1.5k walk away in Tavira.
-With our "bulk" shopping supplemented by visits to the local mini-Mercado for our daily requirements.
+Our "bulk" shopping here was supplemented by visits to the local mini-mercado for our daily requirements.

-We stayed in a ground floor two-bedroom two bathroom apartment.
-There was a front verandah where we often ate and sat, and a complex swimming pool.
-A few hundred metres from the promenade, restaurants, cafes, farm lands and the mini-mercado.
+We stayed in a ground floor two-bedroom, two bathroom apartment.
+There was a front verandah where we often ate and ate, and a complex swimming pool.
+Situated only a few hundred metres from the promenade, restaurants, cafes and mini-mercado in one direction and farm lands in the other.
 It was perfect.

 Most of the other residents we met in our apartment block were foreigners.
-With people from France, Austria and the occasional Portuguese.
+They were from France, Austria and Holland with the occasional Portuguese added to the mix.

 This store remarkable.
 It stocked with everything from appliances to tampons, wine to bananas, cheese to toilet paper and every other household and grocery item in between.
 All crammed into a tiny space, every nook and cranny piled to the ceiling.

-This busy limited-space shop fed by staff walking to and fro throughout the day from a close by bulk stockroom.
+This busy, limited-space shop was fed by staff walking to and fro throughout the day from a close by bulk stockroom.
 An interesting supply chain!

 There is nothing spectacular.
 Other than a few old churches and an expansive view from the castle.